You can also listen to the article

 Physical description of the Temple of the Seven Dolls in Dzibilchaltun

-The one-story square building has a central hall surrounded by a corridor.
-There are four entrances with windows next to each side facing towards the west and the east.
-It may have been used as an astronomical observatory.
-The roof was like a tower, projecting upwards from a vaulted ceiling.
+This building has a central hall surrounded by a corridor with four entrances facing each of the cardinal points.
+The entrances facing towards the west and the east have windows next to each side, this may have been used as an astronomical observatory.

 The walls are of poor quality because instead of mortar, mud was used to join the stones.
 Also, the walls are not perfectly smooth, contrary to what happens in all parts of the Mayan Peninsula at the same time.